Recent Contributions to Theories of Discrimination

 \subsection{Community Enforcement of Discrimination}

-P\c{e}ski and Szentes (2013) study a dynamic economy where a continuum of agents repeatedly and randomly match in pairs, and each pair has the opportunity to form a (short-term) profitable partnership.
-In every bilateral interaction, one agent is randomly picked to be the \emph{employer}, and the other is the \emph{worker}.
-The employer decides whether or not to employ the worker (form a partnership).
-If a partnership is formed, it is profitable to both parties, and both parties receive zero payoff otherwise.

-Each agent has an unchanging characteristic, their \emph{physical} color, which can be black or white.
-Before an agent decides whether to partner up or not, they observe the physical color of their potential partner, and also an additional piece of information, which conveys information about the past partners of this potential match.
-This additional information is a binary signal, referred to as the agent's \emph{social} color, and it can also be either black or white.
-Importantly, unlike their physical color, an agent's social color is not fixed, and can change on the path of play (or, more importantly, off the path of play).
-Specifically, if an agent enters a partnership, then their social color may switch to either the physical or the social color of his partner.
+\cite{peskiszentes2013} study a dynamic economy where a continuum of agents repeatedly and randomly match in pairs, and each pair has the opportunity to form a short-term profitable partnership.
+Each agent has an unchanging characteristic, their ``physical identity,'' which can be $A$ or $B$.
+Before agents decides whether to partner up or not, they observe the physical color of their potential partner, and also an additional piece of information, which conveys information about the past partners of this potential match.
+This additional information is a binary signal, referred to as the agent's ``social identity,'' and it can also be either $A$ or $B$.
+Unlike their physical identity, an agent's social identity is not fixed, and can change on the path of play (or more importantly, off the path of play).
+Specifically, if an agent enters a partnership, then their social identity may switch to either the physical or the social identity of their partner.

-In this setup, if forming a partnership were a one-time decision, then all agents would always choose to enter these relationships.
-However, in the dynamic context, their desire to form partnerships may be affected by how the agents expect their partnership history to influence their future partnership opportunities.
-Because an agents' social color is an (imperfect) signal of their partnership history, this information may be conveyed to future matches, who may react (positively or negatively) to it.